DOG ON IT FAQs

 Slip Lead: I use the slip lead for a few different things, but first and foremost I use this to introduce the pressure and release methods I use in my training.
 Most of the dogs that come to me have just had a flat collar on or a harness so are not familiar with the pressure/release.
 They are use to constant pressure and choking.
 I also use the slip for introduction to the treadmill as this can be scary and I don’t want to apply to much pressure during the introduction.

 Leash: Leash is a familiar tool to most.
-I use about a 4’ leash for our structured walks and introduction to prong.
-I like the 4’ length as its not too long where you have to wrap around your hand while on a walk.
+I use about a 6’ leash for our structured walks and introduction to prong.
+I like the 6’ length as its not too long where you have to wrap around your hand while on a walk.

 Long Line: This is used for distance training.
 After the initial training has been implemented I add space to myself and the dog, but yet I still need to know that I can get the dog back if need be.
 There are many different training drills I use with the long line and I have varying lengths.

 Muzzle: Muzzle is used for many different reasons and occasions, but main focus is safety.
 Safety for the trainer, the dog and any other dogs or people around.
-When introducing a dog aggressive dog to the other dogs, a muzzle will be used in the first meetings.
+When introducing a dog aggressive dog to other dogs, a muzzle will be used in the first meetings.
 Again, this is for the safety of everyone.
 I will be at other end of leash helping the dog learn how to properly interact with other dogs.
 Same applies for human aggressive dogs.
 I also use the muzzle when I do nail trims.
 This can cause panic and fear in dogs, so again for safety, I apply the muzzle during such situations.

 The “human hand”: The fake hand is another tool used for safety and to help condition dogs to not react when a hand may come in front of them while eating or help dogs who have been known to go after hands when near something they are guarding like food or a toy.

 Pet Corrector: This is similar to a bike tire pump.
 You apply pressure to the button and it emits air.
 The reason for this is to “jar” a dog back into focus, distract or scare an unwanted dog that may be trying to approach you.
-It is a harmless way to get them back on track.
+It is a harmless way to get them back on track.(This is not sprayed at them).

 Food: I use the dogs meals in my training.
-This is a great motivator for most dogs and enables me to get them excited to work without putting on any extra lbs.
+This is a great motivator for most dogs and enables me to get them excited to work without putting on any extra lbs. and there is nothing more motivated than a hungry dog.

-Training pouch: This is used to hold their kibble and other tools such as a pet corrector, ecollar remote, etc.
+Training pouch: This is used to hold their kibble and other tools such as a pet corrector, e-collar remote, etc.

 Camera: This is a wi-fi camera that lets me keep an eye on the dogs while I am gone or upstairs.
 It aids me in correcting barking or whining behavior while in the kennel.
 It also gives me reassurance while I’m gone that the dogs are okay.